umigv/nav-onboarding-2026/README.md

 self.[publisher_name] = self.create_publisher([data_type], "[topic_name]", 10)
 ```

 Note: If you were to run the Maverick stack and open RViz or use the echo list command to see all the active topics, you'd see both an `enc_vel` and `enc_vel/raw` topic.
-We want the node to use `enc_vel`, and here's why : say we discovered something wrong with our encoder velocity--maybe its data needs to be filtered.
+We want the node to use `enc_vel`, and here's why: say we discovered something wrong with our encoder velocity--maybe its data needs to be filtered.
 Normally, 'enc_vel/raw' publishes right to 'enc_vel', but by adding a filter between the topics, every node that needs velocity can get it without needing to change which topic it's subscribed to.
 In that case, if the odom node were subscribed to 'enc_vel/raw', it would be getting the unfiltered data.
 For more review on publishers and subscribers, review the slides.

 ## 10. Odometry Calculations